- The Deal

 In Puerto Rico when there are two or three players a draw game with seven tiles each is played.
 It is usual for the holder of the double six, or if it is not dealt the holder of the highest double dealt to start the game, and the player must begin with this double.
 Thereafter the winner of each game begins the next.
-A player who cannot play draws from the boneyard until he can, but it is illegal to draw when able to play.
+A player who cannot play draws from the boneyard until he finds a playable tile, but it is illegal to draw when able to play.
 The winner scores the total number of pips left in the hands of all players and the other players score nothing.
 In the case of a blocked game the winner is the player with the least pips.
 In case of a tie some play that there is no winner and the highest double starts the next game; others play that the player who blocked the game is the winner.
 This game is described in detail on Jose Carillo's Puertorican Dominoes page.

 In Austria the game is played using an [8-8] set without doubles (36 tiles) - at least this was the usual game there until the mid 20th century - see the Austrian Dominoes page.

 In some places, for example in Egypt and Iraq, it is usual to form the boneyard tiles into a row and require players who draw to take tiles from a specific end of this row - they cannot choose which tile to draw.
 This is presumably to discourage players from trying to remember the position of particular tiles in the boneyard after an imperfect shuffle so as to be able to draw the tile they need.

 Numerous other variations may be found in various places.
 Here are some examples.